 There are three odes performed by young people, entitled I Am Sad You Are Dead Mrs T. The first is performed with childlike sincerity, confused and confounded by her legacy; the second, a young posho filled with political dreams proclaims to Thatcher “you would vote for me!”
 These two dedications playfully lambast Thatcher’s policies; the last is performed beautifully by Bella Heesom and touchingly handles the subject of dignity in death.

 Thatcher herself appears twice, initially wracked with dementia, in exile from political life.
 Sea noises show her distance from society before her death – stranded on a desert island.
 Georgina Strawson is excellent, displaying glassy-eyed confusion, in one moment close to tears, at others the strong and determined iron lady.

 The last skit of ThatcherWrite is crudely jovial: Thatcher embraces homosexual culture, getting lost in Soho and singing karaoke in G-A-Y. Be prepared for a hilarious cross-dressing Thatcher (Matthew Tedford) to burst on stage dancing and shrieking “We are all Thatcher’s children” as a disco ball whirls to It’s Raining Men.
 Trying to keep a straight face is near-impossible!

-ThatcherWrite is on at Theatre503 until 15th June 2013, for further information or to book visit here.
+ThatcherWrite is at Theatre503 until 15th June 2013.
+For further information or to book visit the theatre’s website here.